 Walking by the grapes on the vine in the yard, you know when they are done and it’s time to make juice.
 It smells like grape juice outside!
 We have two vines and we will process one and then the other.
 We make concentrated grape juice from the one vine along with grape jelly.
 The other we will share with friends and make quick grape juice.

-You will want to take your cleaned grapes and run them through your food mill or if you have a Kitchen Aid mixer or another mixer with a strainer, this is going to make this a lot quicker.
+You will want to take your cleaned grapes and run them through your food mill or food press or another mixer with a strainer.

 Grind the grapes up, separating from the seeds and extracting the juice into a large bowl.

-Take the juice and heat it until it is 190 degrees F. Remove from heat once this is done.
+- Take the juice and heat it to 190 degrees F for 10 minutes.
+Remove from heat once this is done.

-Remove the jars from the heat and allow to cool for 12 hours (we put towels around them to have the cool slowly)
+- Remove the jars from the heat and allow to cool for 12 hours (we put towels around them to have the cool slowly)

-Write the date and that it's concentrated grape juice on the label or seal.
+- Write the date and that it's concentrated grape juice on the label or seal.
 Check to make sure lids sealed.